Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 ## Build

-To build your own version of tis demo, instead of using the one provided in the `deploy.zip` file from the Install section above, you have two options: either use Maven (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
-For the sake of simplicity only the Maven case is detailed here.
+To build your own version of this demo, instead of using the one provided in the `deploy.zip` file from the Install section above, you have two options: either use Maven (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+For the sake of simplicity, only the Maven case is detailed here.

 ### Maven